How to get first clients as a startup

 According to Reilly Newman, here is one way to manage things when your best customer abandons ship:

 Just kidding.
-But hey, you do need some time to realize the fact that your biggest client’s gone.
-Nothing good will come out from acting in panic.
+But hey, you need some time to realize that your biggest client’s gone.
+Nothing good will come out of acting in panic.

 They will start to suspect, eventually.
 Better you tell them the bitter truth than they learn it themselves.
 Besides, secrecy is not a good corporate policy.
 Then, observe their reactions.
 Some of the possible ones can look like this:

 It is crucial that you understand your mistakes.
-The point here is not to find a whipping boy but to recreate the work process with the client and understand what went wrong, and when.
-If you did make that final phone call to the customer, analyze their feedback together and match it with your conclusions.
+The point here is not to find a whipping boy but to recreate the work process with the client and understand what went wrong and when.
+If you made that final phone call to the customer, analyze their feedback and match it with your conclusions.

 If you’re making the same mistakes with them, you want to know about it ASAP.
 Ask them for feedback, offer your help with the challenges they are currently facing.
 If your other clients are already aware of your situation, admit and clarify it.
 You don’t want to look like you’re hiding an elephant in a closet.

-Newman suggests aiming for recovering the full amount (or portion) of the lost incomes by a certain date through new work or approaching existing clientele to sell them on additional services.
+Newman suggests aiming to recover the full amount (or portion) of the lost incomes by a certain date through new work or approaching existing clientele to sell them on additional services.
 You should not be pushy, though: you don’t want to look desperate in their eyes, especially if they already know about your situation.

 Loyal customers may forgive your mistakes and flaws.
 By the end of the day, all the differences in the world can be made by:

 Partially, at least.
-Often, when a big customer abandons your agency, you lose a bunch of tasks and requests specific for them.
+When a big customer abandons your agency, you often lose a bunch of tasks and requests specific to them.
 If you hired in-house specialists to work on these tasks, you might have had to hire some (or even all) of them.
 Sounds awful, right?

 Well, you don’t have to put all your eggs in one basket.
-If things go south with the next big customer of yours, having freelancers in your team will alleviate the pain greatly.
+If things go south with your next big customer, having freelancers on your team will alleviate the pain greatly.
 You won’t have to fire employees.
 Your financial losses will be smaller.
 You will be able to hire the same people for the next project.

 Hire freelancers from Lemon.io – we have some of the best contractors on the market of web and software development.